 print("Pi modified:", my_visitor.modify_pi)

-The method generic_visit(node) is called by the visitor for each node for which we do not provide a specialised visit method.
-In other words: there is no visit_FunctionDef method in the class NodeVisitor, which we could call using super().
+.
 In the case of function definitions, we need to call the generic visitor to make sure that the entire body of the function is also processed correctly.
-Otherwise we could hide a global pi statement inside a function, and change the value of pi globally without our optimiser noticing.
+Otherwise we could hide a global pi

 Locals in Python

-Our method for determining if the name pi is modified by the programmer is rather crude.
+is modified by the programmer is rather crude.
 Nevertheless, Python’s compiler works in a very similar way when it determines which names in a function scope correspond to local variables.
-If a variable is modified anywhere in a function scope (and has not been made explicitly global, e. g. through a global statement), then it is treated as a local variable in the entire function scope.
+If a variable is modified anywhere in a function scope (and has not been made explicitly global, e. g. through a global

-The following example would run just fine without the fourth line.
-However, even though the x = 0 on the fourth line is never executed, it still counts as an assignment to x, and therefore makes x a local variable for the entire function, that is even on line three.
-That is why Python will complain that the variable x on line three is unbound (has no value yet).
+a local variable for the entire function, that is even on line three.
+That is why Python will complain that the variable x

 x = 1